Edurne

-Edurne García Almagro ([eˈðuɾne ɣaɾˈθia alˈmaɣɾo]; born 22 December 1985) is a Spanish singer, actress, and television presenter.
-She rose to fame in late 2005 when she took part in the Spanish casting show Operación Triunfo on TVE and finished in sixth place in 2006.
+Edurne García Almagro ([eˈðuɾne ɣaɾˈθia alˈmaɣɾo]; born 22 December 1985), known mononymously as Edurne, is a Spanish singer, actress, and television presenter.
+She rose to fame in late 2005 when she took part in the Spanish casting show Operación Triunfo on Telecinco and finished in sixth place in 2006.
 She represented Spain in the Eurovision Song Contest 2015 with the song "Amanecer" where she finished in 21st place.

 Biography

 Early life and early beginnings

-Edurne was born on 22 December 1985 in the capital of Madrid, Spain.
+Edurne García Almagro was born on 22 December 1985 in the capital of Madrid, Spain.
 She started attending auditions as a child.
 At the age of 9, she became a member of the children's music group Trastos.
-She also had as a child minor roles in Spanish TV series like Hospital Central (2002) or Ana y los 7 (2003).
+She also had a child's minor roles in Spanish TV series like Hospital central (2002) or Ana y los 7 (2003).
 In late 2005, Edurne auditioned for the fourth series of Operación Triunfo, where she was selected by the show's jury.
 She was eliminated in the 12th live show, finishing in sixth place in early 2006.

 Career

-Edurne embarked on a music career with Sony BMG Spain and released her first studio album, called Edurne in 2006, which spawns the single "Despierta" that debuted on the fifth position on the Spanish Singles Charts, "Amores Dormidos", and "Te Falta Veneno", which were the soundtrack for the Spanish telenovela Yo Soy Bea and both reached the top-twenty in Edurne's native country.
+Edurne embarked on a music career with Sony BMG Spain and released her first studio album, called Edurne in 2006, which spawns the single "Despierta" that debuted in the fifth position on the Spanish Singles Charts, "Amores Dormidos", and "Te Falta Veneno", which were the soundtrack for the Spanish telenovela Yo soy bea and both reached the top twenty in Edurne's native country.
 2007 saw the release of Edurne's second studio album, called Ilusión, which produced two singles.
-"Ven Por Mí" reached, as the album's lead single, the top-twenty in the Spanish Dance iTunes Chart.
+"Ven Por Mí" reached, as the album's lead single, the top twenty in the Spanish Dance iTunes Chart.
 Edurne released her third album Première on 4 June 2008, with the lead single being "Un Poco de Amor" (Spanish version of Queen's "Somebody to Love)".
 "Sigo Enamorada de Ti" (Spanish version of "Hopelessly Devoted To You") and "Tú serás para mí" (Spanish version of "You're The One That I Want") were the following singles.
-Both are songs from Grease, because of Edurne's role as "Sandy" in the stage production Grease, El musical de tu vida from 2007 to 2013.
+Both are songs from Grease, because of Edurne's role as "Sandy" in the stage production Grease, El Musical de tu Vida from 2007 to 2013.

 Edurne's fourth studio album Nueva Piel was released in 2010.
 It produced the two singles "Soy Como Soy" and "Oigo Mi Corazón"; both achieved moderate success on the Spanish charts.
-Edurne joined the cast of ¡Más Que Baile!, the Spanish version of Strictly Come Dancing, where she took the second place in the final.
+Edurne joined the cast of ¡Más Que Baile!, the Spanish version of Strictly Come Dancing, where she took second place in the final.